fidell1998/configure-ad/README.md

 - After promotion, the server will **restart automatically**.
 - Log back into `DC-1` using the domain account:

------> Include a screenshot of the Server Manager "Add Roles and Features" wizard with AD DS selected, and the domain name setup screen. <------

 <h4>Create an Admin and Normal User Account in AD</h4>

 - Open **Active Directory Users and Computers (ADUC)** on `DC-1`.